 This special late evening show starts at 7pm PT (9pm CT / 10pm ET).
-Stop by Detroit Coney Dog LA and see us, otherwise stream the live show from our website or subscribe for free and download the show on APPLE PODCASTS.
+Stop by Detroit Coney Dog LA and see us, otherwise subscribe for free and download the show on APPLE PODCASTS.
 You can also listen on the go on your Android/iPhone/iPad device via SPOTIFY.

 Craig Bierko was raised in Rye Brook, New York, where his mother ran the local community theater.
 He got his first big break in 1990 when he was cast in the CBS sitcom "Sydney," in which he starred opposite Valerie Bertanelli and Mathew Perry.
 Bierko is known for his work on films including "Fear and Loathing in Las Vegas" with Johnny Depp and "Cinderella Man" with Russell Crowe.
 He's been featured in popular TV series including "Boston Legal," "Unhitched," "Damages," and most recently, "Hot in Cleveland."

 Bierko's additional television credits include "Wings," "Ally McBeal," "Sex in the City," "The Good Wife," "Necessary Roughness," "Unforgettable," and "The Michael J. Fox Show."
 His extensive film credits include memorable roles in such films as "The Thirteenth Floor," "Scary Movie 4," and Christopher Guest's "For Your Consideration."